Everything You Need to Know About Indigo Plum and Plum PLUS Rewards

 Redeeming Your Plum Rewards

+So, what can you do with plum points?
 You can redeem your plum rewards online or at the checkout.
 If you’re shopping in-store, redeem your plum points at the cashier by presenting them with your Plum rewards card.
 Online, you need to enter your card number when you are checking out your purchase.
 Either way, the minimum redemption is 2,500 points, which, as I mentioned earlier, holds a $5 value.
 The maximum redemption available for a single purchase is 35,000 points.

 How Can I Check My Plum Points Balance

 According to Indigo, there are 3 ways to keep track of your plum points balance.
 The first is via the Indigo Mobile App.
 By downloading the app, you can access your points totals and receive targeted offers, and promotions.
-The Rewards Centre, which is located on the Indigo website, will also display your balance, and you can check your receipt for an up to date balance after making an in-store purchase.
+The Rewards Centre, which is located on the Indigo website, will also display your balance, and you can check your receipt for an up-to-date balance after making an in-store purchase.

 Final Thoughts on Plum Rewards

 With the introduction of the plum PLUS paid membership rewards program, Indigo now offers two tiers of rewards.
 While the base level plum rewards don’t stand out on the crowded field of loyalty rewards programs, it’s completely free to join, which means that if you spend money at Indigo, Chapters, and Coles, you really have nothing to lose by signing up.
-It’s an easy way to earn some long term rewards.
-I do like the flexibility of the program, in that you can earn and redeem points both in person and online, and they have a mobile app available as well.
+It’s an easy way to earn some long-term rewards.
+I do like the flexibility of the program, in that you can earn and redeem points both in-person and online, and they have a mobile app available as well.

 Frequent shoppers will appreciate the addition of plum PLUS, giving them the opportunity to take advantage of immediate discounts, and increased savings with free shipping for online orders.
 But this comes at a cost of $39/year, meaning that you’ll need to decide whether the added benefits are worth the expense.
-Whichever tier you choose, my recommendation is to always stack your earnings by using a cash back rewards credit card when you shop.
+Whichever tier you choose, my recommendation is to always stack your earnings by using a cashback rewards credit card when you shop.